suffolklibraries/lgc/content/collections/events/brave-art-lowestoft-24-10.md

     content:
       -
         type: text
+        text: 'Courses are based in community spaces in Bury St Edmunds, Ipswich and Lowestoft.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'Our experienced Project Officer Charlie Meyer will, as usual, create a safe and welcoming space where everyone can be creative and make new friends.'
+        text: 'Our experienced Project Officer Fran Speight will, as usual, create a safe and welcoming space where everyone can be creative and make new friends.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Our 8 creative sessions are led by talented artist Johann Don-Daniel: “' -
+        type: text
+        marks:
+          -
+            type: italic
+        text: "Hello Brave Artists, As a former assistant head teacher, I have seen the transformative power of the creative arts.
+My teaching roles have included Art, Design and Technology, and Computing.
+I am excited to bring my experience and creativity to explore the ideas of others in order to build confidence and self-expression in myself and others.\_Following an MA in Fine Art, my work has evolved into sculpture, new technologies, drumming, and sound.
+I am passionate about exploring new mediums and techniques.”"
   -
     type: heading
     attrs: